“That’s not Senegal.”

 In Libya, where Yousouf awaits passage, Ndiaye’s story could only be an inspiration.
 Here the Senegalese man sits, in a Barcelona café steps from Passeig de Gràcia, Barcelona’s Fifth Avenue.
 The Camper shoe store is up the street.
 The Bulgari boutique is across it.
 He’s wearing professional clothes, has an iPad in front of him, a new lease in a folder somewhere at his apartment, his residency application in the mail.

 Ndiaye has already made it.
 Nonetheless, Ndiaye saidme he doesn’t want to be an example for people still at home, dreaming of a life in Europe.

-“I would tell them, ‘Don’t do it,’” he said.
+“I would tell them, ‘Don’t do it,’ ” he said.
 He wouldn’t do it again.
 “I am lucky.
 Much, much luck.”

-With additional reporting by Karlos Zurutuza.
+Additional reporting by Karlos Zurutuza.